20.2.9 Interest on Carryback of Net Operating Loss

 3. Use current TXMOD or Master File tax module information.

 4. Generally, combination adjustments have been assessed with restricting transactions for both overpayment and underpayment interest.
-However, Master File programming can accurately compute the interest in some situations.
+However, IDRS/Master File programming can accurately compute the interest in some situations.
 If possible, do not restrict the module, but instead use the following procedures:

 Underpayment Allowance Input a TC 300 AND TC 309 with the interest computation date.